-The BBC Good Food website has some great ideas for each part of the dinner, but you can Google almost anything an find something you both like.
+The BBC Good Food website has some great recipes for each part of the dinner, but you can Google almost anything and find something you both like.

 2. Candles, candles , candles!

-You cannot go wrong with candles to create a nice mood.
-Bath with candles, dinner with candles….cheap, but sweet!
+You cannot go wrong with candles to create a romantic mood.
+Bath with candles, dinner with candles, film with candles….cheap, but sweet!

 3. Find their favourite film or book.